clabrugere/rust-hnsw/README.md

 - [x] check if variable size collection initial sizes make sense
 - [x] benchmark of index creation and search
 - [ ] implement heuristic for `select_neighbors` method, as described in the paper
+- [ ] use SIMD instructions for distance metrics
 - [ ] parallelize vector insertion
 - [ ] parallelize search